-- It is also helpful to have 'taught' outcomes in a module since they guide student learning and help to demonstrate the overall coherence and balance of the course.
+- course information in CourseLoop).
+A distinction is drawn between 'Taught' (T) and 'Assessed' (A) learning outcomes for the purposes of drawing up a curriculum map. - 1.7 The term 'taught' is used to denote learning outcomes that are taught, developed, practised or otherwise learned without being assessed.
+(It is not intended to mean 'taught' in a conventional classroom sense).
+The term 'assessed' is used to denote that the learning outcome is 'taught' and is also assessed. - 1.8 At module level, the assessed outcomes can be described as the essential learning outcomes, since they are the ones that should be achieved in order to pass the module. - 1.9 It is also helpful to have 'taught' outcomes in a module since they guide student learning and help to demonstrate the overall coherence and balance of the course.
 A skill such as problem solving is likely to be 'taught' in a wide range of modules, but may be only explicitly assessed in a few.
-Module leaders and course teams need to strike a sensible balance here: it is helpful for students to understand what they are achieving beyond the assessed outcomes, but it is not necessary to specify all outcomes that might be associated with learning. - It may help in drawing up the curriculum map if in the definitive module information in CourseLoop - a module's learning outcomes are categorised as either 'Assessed' (A) or as 'Taught' (T) - however this is not a requirement for academic approval. - 1.7 A 'taught' module outcome needs to be assessed elsewhere in the course if it contributes to a course outcome.
-Module learning outcomes should articulate with the course learning outcomes, such that a module's assessed learning outcomes contribute to the course outcomes. - 1.8 When formulating outcomes, 'strategic' outcomes are articulated for the whole course these will reflect the aims of the course, subject benchmarks and Strategic Plan alignment.
+Module leaders and course teams need to strike a sensible balance here: it is helpful for students to understand what they are achieving beyond the assessed outcomes, but it is not necessary to specify all outcomes that might be associated with learning. - 1.10 It may help in drawing up the curriculum map if in the definitive module information in CourseLoop a module's learning outcomes are categorised as either 'Assessed' (A) or as 'Taught' (T). - 1.11 A 'taught' module outcome needs to be assessed elsewhere in the course if it contributes to a course outcome.
+Module learning outcomes should articulate with the course learning outcomes, such that a module's assessed learning outcomes contribute to the course outcomes. - 1.12 When formulating outcomes, 'strategic' outcomes are articulated for the whole course these will reflect the aims of the course, subject benchmarks and Strategic Plan alignment.
 The course outcomes are selectively incorporated into the course modules where they are recast to reflect both the specific aims of each module and its level these can be characterised as 'tactical' outcomes.
-The overall process involves cascading the course outcomes down to those expected at individual module level.

-- 1.9 Module learning outcomes must not be designed in isolation from the course.
-Where a module contributes to more than one course, its fitness for purpose for each - in terms of its contribution to the course outcomes - needs to be confirmed by each course team. - 1.10 Learning outcomes should be accessible and avoid excessive use of jargon. - 1.11 Courses must have a simple statement of the outcomes that a student will have achieved if they are awarded an interim award (i.e. CertHE, DipHE or Ordinary Degree).
+The overall process involves cascading the course outcomes down to those expected at individual module level. - 1.13 Module learning outcomes must not be designed in isolation from the course.
+Where a module contributes to more than one course, its fitness for purpose for each in terms of its contribution to the course outcomes needs to be confirmed by each course team. - 1.14 Learning outcomes should be accessible and avoid excessive use of jargon. - 1.15 Courses must have a simple statement of the outcomes that a student will have achieved if they are awarded an interim award (i.e. CertHE, DipHE or Ordinary Degree). - 1.16 It is not necessary to define sophisticated level outcomes unless a School or course team wishes to do so, or is required to do so by a Professional, Statutory or Regulatory Body (PSRB) the University's Level Descriptors together with the outcomes of modules that comprise a course level should be sufficient to guide students. - 1.17 A module's learning outcomes (other than those that are simply 'taught') should be assessed by an appropriate assessment method(s) and associated assessment criteria.
+These assessment methods and criteria must be explicit and communicated to students through course handbooks and/or module guides, and made available on the NTU Online Workspace (NOW).